Madhyamaka: The two truths

 Beginning with Nāgārjuna, Madhyamaka discerns two levels of truth, conventional truth (everyday commonsense reality) and ultimate truth (emptiness).
-Ultimately, Madhyamaka argues that all phenomena are empty of svabhava and only exist in dependence on other causes, conditions and concepts.
+Ultimately, Madhyamaka argues that all phenomena are empty of svabhava.
 Conventionally, Madhyamaka holds that beings do perceive concrete objects which they are aware of empirically.
-In Madhyamaka this phenomenal world is the limited truth – saṃvṛti satya, which means "to cover", "to conceal", or "obscure". (and thus it is a kind of ignorance) Saṃvṛti is also said to mean "conventional", as in a customary, norm based, agreed upon truth (like linguistic conventions) and it is also glossed as vyavahāra-satya (transactional truth).
+These exist in dependence on causes, conditions and concepts, which function in an unmistaken way so long as the notions of cause and result are not questioned.
+In Madhyamaka this phenomenal world is the limited truth – saṃvṛti satya, which means "to cover", "to conceal", or "obscure" (and thus it is a kind of ignorance).
+Saṃvṛti is also said to mean "conventional", as in a customary, norm based, agreed upon truth (like linguistic conventions) and it is also glossed as vyavahāra-satya (transactional truth).
 Finally, Chandrakirti also has a third explanation of saṃvṛti, which is "mutual dependence" (parasparasaṃbhavana).

 This seeming reality does not really exist as the highest truth realized by wisdom which is paramartha satya (parama is literally "supreme or ultimate", and artha means "object, purpose, or actuality"), and yet it has a kind of conventional reality which has its uses for reaching liberation.
 This limited truth includes everything, including the Buddha himself, the teachings (dharma), liberation and even Nāgārjuna's own arguments.
-This two truth schema which did not deny the importance of convention allowed Nāgārjuna to defend himself against charges of nihilism; understanding both correctly meant seeing the middle way:
+This two truth schema, which does not deny the importance of convention, allowed Nāgārjuna to defend himself against charges of nihilism; as understanding both correctly is to see the middle way:

 "Without relying upon convention, the ultimate fruit is not taught.
 Without understanding the ultimate, nirvana is not attained."
 (Note: Susan Kahn further explains: "The emptiness of emptiness refutes ultimate truth as yet another argument for essentialism under the guise of being beyond the conventional or as the foundation of it.
 To realize emptiness is not to find a transcendent place or truth to land in but to see the conventional as merely conventional.
 Here lies the key to liberation.
 For to see the deception is to be free of deception, like a magician who knows the magic trick.
 When one is no longer fooled by false appearances, phenomena are neither reified nor denied.
 They are understood interdependently, as ultimately empty and thus, as only conventionally real.
 This is the Middle Way.")

 The limited, perceived reality is an experiential reality or a nominal reality which beings impute on the ultimate reality.
 It is not an ontological reality with substantial or independent existence.
 Hence, the two truths are not two metaphysical realities; instead, according to Karl Brunnhölzl, "the two realities refer to just what is experienced by two different types of beings with different types and scopes of perception".
-As Candrakirti says:
+As Chandrakirti says: